What is a 529 plan?

 Anyone at least 18 who has a valid U.S. Social Security or Taxpayer Identification Number and a physical address that is not a PO Box can open a my529 account.
 Trusts, partnerships, and corporations also can be account owners.
 Learn more.

 What are the tax advantages of a my529 account?

 - Earnings accumulate deferred from federal and Utah state income taxes.
 Withdrawals are tax-free when used to pay for qualified higher education expenses, including K-12 tuition expenses, of your beneficiary.

-- A Utah taxpayer who is an account owner, including a Utah trust, may take a 5 percent Utah state income tax credit on contributions up to certain limits if the beneficiary was younger than age 19 when established as the beneficiary on the account.
+- A Utah taxpayer who is an account owner, including a Utah trust, may take a Utah state income tax credit on contributions up to certain limits if the beneficiary was younger than age 19 when established as the beneficiary on the account.